oAnubis/anubisdev.tech/src/pages/blog/why-the-war-on-game-tools-is-a-misfire.md

 </br>
 </br>
 <p>
-Bryant Francis(2022) expresses this quite nicely in his <a href="https://www.gamedeveloper.com/blogs/games-and-game-tools-are-becoming-more-frictionless-that-might-be-a-bad-thing">article</a> when he says "games will risk losing the spontaneity that can come with working through a performance in a V.O. booth." (para.
-48)
+Bryant Francis(2022) expresses this quite nicely in his <a href="https://www.gamedeveloper.com/blogs/games-and-game-tools-are-becoming-more-frictionless-that-might-be-a-bad-thing">article</a> when he says "games will risk losing the spontaneity that can come with working through a performance in a V.O. booth" (para.
+48).
 </br>
 </br>
 I think that is a valid concern, however, a human still needs to run these tools, the same process could be followed, editing together output from these tools.
 Unless the entire process of developing a video game becomes AI (I hope not) that human element in creativity and imagination will still very much be present, think of it as more of an augmentation than a full replacement.
 As with everything, there is a potential for overuse, which could lead to some really dull or otherwise stale creations, but gamers are not known to be silent with their criticisms, thinking back to the launch of No Man's Sky by Hello Games confirms this.
 I think that market dynamic will be a huge driving force that will keep the usage in the grand scale balanced.